vlakir/cleanapi/README.md

         return
 ```

 You can not test it with a browser because of POST method using.
-You have to use some programs like Postman or some custom utils like my pynger.py
+You have to use some program like Postman or some custom util like my pynger.py